dvnxfx/dvnxfx/README.md

 ## 👩‍💻 About Me

-- Multiplatform Software Development student at FATEC
+- Multiplatform Software Development student at FATEC.
-- Passionate about technology, education, and social impact projects
+- Passionate about technology, education, and social impact projects.
 - Currently studying JAVA, JavaScript, JSON and MySQL.
-- Focused on projects with accessibility, sustainability, and innovation
+- Focused on projects with accessibility, sustainability, and innovation.

 ---